System C: Overview

-Company History
+Company history

-The company was founded on 21 September 1983 and registered as Mythminster Ltd. The company was renamed several times before being called System C Healthcare Ltd on 3 June 2005.
+The company was founded on 21 September 1983, and registered as Mythminster Ltd. The company was renamed several times before being called System C Healthcare Ltd on 3 June 2005.

 In June 2005, the company floated on the Alternative Investment Market (AIM).

 In 2008, System C acquired Care Records Ltd, a clinical system developer based in Nottingham.

 In 2009, System C acquired Liquidlogic Ltd, a company involved in social care information systems.

 In 2010, it was named one of the top 100 mid-sized companies to work for in the United Kingdom.

 In 2011, System C delisted from AIM and was acquired by McKesson Corporation.

 In 2014, System C was acquired by Symphony Technology Group from McKesson Corporation.

 In 2015, System C acquired The Learning Clinic.
 This acquisition was followed in 2016 by the acquisition of Careflow Connect Ltd.

 In 2021, CVC Capital Partners acquired System C from Symphony Technology Group.

 In July 2021, System C acquired the medicines management software firm WellSky International.

+In February 2023, System C acquired the neonatal and maternity management software firm Clevermed.

+In April 2023, System C acquired Oxford Computer Consultants, a British IT business specialising in integrated contracts and finance for social care within local government.

+In August 2025, System C acquired MYP Technologies, an Australian health and care management technology provider, to expand its social care and maternity product offerings across Australia and New Zealand.